 Our final thoughts on hiking the Quiraing?

 As with any hike in the Highlands, when exploring the Quiraing you’ve got to be prepared for anything.
-This isn’t a walk in the park and you’ve got to put safety first.
-Layers of warm clothing, waterproof jacket, sturdy boots, map, food, water…we’ve learnt our lesson in the mountains of Tasmania, which do bear a striking similarity in many ways to the Scottish Highlands.
+This literally isn’t a walk in the park and you’ve got to put safety first.
+Layers of warm clothing, waterproof jacket, sturdy boots, map, food, water…we’ve learnt our lessons in the mountains of Tasmania, which do bear a striking similarity in many ways to the Scottish Highlands.

 In total we took a little over three hours to complete the circuit.
 The first 45 minutes is by far the toughest, but it’s good to get it out of the way early while you’re still fresh, rather than doing the loop in reverse and trying to descend the precarious slope on weary legs.